-This notes and minute taking course includes organisational hints and tips for Note takers, and covers grammar, punctuation and proof-reading to make sure the final document is completely professional.
+This notes and minute taking course includes organisational hints and tips for note takers, and covers grammar, punctuation and proof-reading to make sure the final document is completely professional.
+We encourage you to bring a page or so of your own minutes or notes to the session so you can immediately practise some of the ideas on your own work.
 Delegates also share ideas about what works for them.

-What you will learn on this course
+What you will learn during this note taking course

-Create an effective agenda that will help your meeting run smoothly
+- Create an effective agenda that will help your meeting run smoothly

-Listen actively for relevant content and know how to maintain concentration
+- Listen actively for relevant content and know how to maintain concentration

-Use a variety of techniques to ensure you have the best support when note taking
+- Use a variety of techniques to ensure you have the best support when note taking

-Avoid common grammatical and punctuation mistakes
+- Avoid common grammatical and punctuation mistakes

-Use impartial and accurate descriptions that convey your content effectively and professionally
+- Use impartial and accurate descriptions that convey your content effectively and professionally

-Give your meeting notes that final polish before you send them
+- Give your meeting notes that final polish before you send them